sh-osama-sami/jenkins-lab/README.md

 - Once the pipeline is successfully executed, access the deployed application using the public IP address of the AWS EC2 instance
 - ![Screenshot from 2024-05-06 04-59-07](https://github.com/sh-osama-sami/jenkins-nodejs/assets/85364511/abd9d60d-ddfd-47f3-9303-dadc642ee7f6)

+## Integrating Slack with Jenkins

+### 1. Integrate Slack with Jenkins

+- Install the Jenkins Slack plugin:
+  - Navigate to **Manage Jenkins -> Manage Plugins -> Available**
+  - Search for "Slack Notification Plugin" and install it

+- Configure Slack integration:
+  - Navigate to **Manage Jenkins -> Configure System**
+  - Scroll down to the **Global Slack Notifier Settings** section
+  - Add your Slack workspace URL and credentials

+## Sending Slack Messages on Pipeline Stage Success

+### 2. Send Slack Messages on Pipeline Stage Success

+- Within your Jenkins pipeline script:
+  - Use the `slackSend` step to send messages to Slack channels when specific stages are successful
+  - Example:
+    ```groovy
+    pipeline {
+        agent any
+        stages {
+            stage('Build') {
+                steps {
+                    // Your build steps
+                }
+                post {
+                    success {
+                        slackSend(channel: '#channel-name', message: 'Build successful!')
+                    }
+                }
+            }
+            // Other stages
+        }
+    }
+    ```

+## Installing Audit Logs Plugin

+### 3. Install Audit Logs Plugin and Test

+- Install the Jenkins Audit Trail plugin:
+  - Navigate to **Manage Jenkins -> Manage Plugins -> Available**
+  - Search for "Audit Trail" and install it
+  - Configure the plugin to log actions you want to track

+- Test the plugin:
+  - Perform various actions in Jenkins such as job creation, configuration changes, etc.
+  - Verify that these actions are logged in the Audit Trail

+## Forking and Dockerizing the Django App

+### 4. Fork and Dockerize the Django App

+- Fork the repository [Booster_CI_CD_Project](https://github.com/mahmoud254/Booster_CI_CD_Project) to your GitHub account

+- Dockerize the Django app:
+  - Add a Dockerfile to the root of the project to define the environment for running the Django app
+  - Example Dockerfile:
+    ```Dockerfile
+    FROM python:3.8

+    WORKDIR /app

+    COPY requirements.txt ./

+    RUN pip install --no-cache-dir -r requirements.txt

+    COPY . .

+    CMD ["python", "manage.py", "runserver", "0.0.0.0:8000"]
+    ```

+- Use GitHub Actions to build and push the Docker image to Docker Hub:
+  - Create a GitHub Actions workflow YAML file (e.g., `.github/workflows/docker.yml`) in the root of the repository
+  - Configure the workflow to build the Docker image and push it to Docker Hub on each push to the main branch
+  - Example GitHub Actions workflow:
+    ```yaml
+    name: Build and Push Docker Image

+    on:
+      push:
+        branches:
+          - main

+    jobs:
+      build:
+        runs-on: ubuntu-latest
+        steps:
+          - name: Checkout repository
+            uses: actions/checkout@v2

+          - name: Login to Docker Hub
+            uses: docker/login-action@v1
+            with:
+              username: ${{ secrets.DOCKER_USERNAME }}
+              password: ${{ secrets.DOCKER_PASSWORD }}

+          - name: Build Docker image
+            run: docker build -t yourdockerhubusername/appname .

+          - name: Push Docker image
+            run: docker push yourdockerhubusername/appname
+    ```

 ## Contributors

 - [sherry](https://github.com/sh-osama-sami)